JoeKiesche/JoeKiesche/README.md

 I am a Recent Graduate with a Bachelors Degree in Computer Science.
 I have a profoud intrest in technology and solve to solve complex problems.

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 Objective
 My jouney in Computer Science has lead me to have intrests in cybersecutity as well as software devlopment.
 I am Eager to join the field of technology specifically, a role in cybersecurity.